heliomar-pena/i18n-populator/CONTRIBUTING.md

 #### Help to solve the community doubts

-If there is any doubt on any issue and you think you can help to solve it, then feel free to help to clear the doubts throught the comments box of the issue selected, always following our [CODE OF CONDUCTS](https://github.com/victor-heliomar/i18n-translation-generator/blob/dev/CODE_OF_CONDUCT.md)
+If there is any doubt on any issue and you think you can help to solve it, then feel free to help to clear the doubts through the comments box of the issue selected, always following our [CODE OF CONDUCTS](https://github.com/victor-heliomar/i18n-translation-generator/blob/dev/CODE_OF_CONDUCT.md)

 ### Making changes